 Chair Willis asks the Board to consider Mark's input.
 After a discussion about affordable units, Pam Mitchel feels that she does not want to bank the affordable housing units.
-There is nothing that mandates it at this time.
-Chair Willis asks how the Board feels about this.
-Chair Willis states that the Board is declining to designate that these will be affordable, and no density bonus will be issued for a future project.
-All members agree that they would not approve a density bonus if more development happens at this site.
+All board members agree that since no density bonus is being requested at this time, the board makes no judgement regarding affordable units and density bonus.

 7.8.4.3.5- needs to be considered.
 The appearance of the wall of the building that is facing the street must be consistent with buildings on neighboring lots on the same side of the street.
 If there is a predominant pattern in the immediate neighborhood for the front of the building to have a front door and windows, the front wall of the proposed building must be treated the same.
 If there is a predominant pattern for neighboring buildings to have a front porch, the design of the proposed building must be consistent with this pattern.
 Chair Willis states that she was shocked when this new plan submission was received.
 She could see that the front of the building now included a recessed section, but shocked that not much else had changed.
 Pam explains that she knows that there are some things that cannot be changed- like the roof.
+7.8.4.3.5

-7.8.4.3.5 interior work that is being done which could easily bring the work for this project to the threshold of 50%- a reconstruction.
+Shawn Dolley states that there are significant changes to the building, significant changes to the modality, so this could easily be considered a reconstruction.
+Adam Lemire explains that there is a specific amount of interior work that is being done which could easily bring the work for this project to the threshold of 50%- a reconstruction.
 This project as a whole, with the significant amount of work to be done, meets the criteria of reconstruction.
 Pam Mitchel moves that this project is a reconstruction due to the significant amount of interior and exterior work that is taking place, and thus the HDR District standards apply in particular 7.8.4.3.5.
+Adam

-Adam Lemire seconded.
+Lemire seconded.
 Shawn Dolley would like to point out that they are not trying to achieve an 1800's Victorian because it is not achievable.
 This last application was tepid at best, and he feels that this submission was not really an effort to meet the criteria though.
 No further discussion.
 Roll call vote- All members present in favor.